TheGeekOnSkates/breakaway-basic/manual.md

 To make the text blue.
 Of course we do include some more user-friendly ways to do stuff (i.e. BG, FG, REVERSE, BLINK, and MOVE), but if there's one I didn't add (or yours works different from mine) you can use ESC to print it.

 ### EXIT

 Exits Breakaway BASIC.
 Unlike Bash, C, and other languages there are no "exit codes."
 If it exits with anything other than zero, it's because the OS said so.

+### FAINT ON (or OFF)

+Turns text "faint mode" on or off.
+Note that some terminal documentation may call this "dim", but DIM is planned to be a keyword in this BASIC (as it is in most) so I went with FAINT.

 ### FG number